Dokalasoniasuvarna/machine-learning/README.md

 L1 and L2 Regularization in Logistic Regression

-MSc Machine Learning Tutorial (Individual Assignment)
+MSc Machine Learning Tutorial
 Author: Sonia Suvarana Dokala
 Student ID: 24085938
 Programme: MSc Data Science
 University: University of Hertfordshire

-📚 Project Overview
+📚 Overview

-This project provides a comprehensive tutorial on L1 and L2 regularization in logistic regression, focusing on how these techniques control model complexity and improve generalization performance.
-The report integrates theory, geometric intuition, and empirical results to show how different penalties influence decision boundaries, weight distributions, and classification accuracy.
+This tutorial investigates how L1 and L2 regularization improve the generalization of logistic regression models by controlling model complexity and reducing overfitting.
+Through clear explanations, formulas, and practical examples, it shows how each penalty affects weights, decision boundaries, and classification performance.

-The work is submitted as part of a university machine learning module and demonstrates understanding of overfitting, the bias–variance trade‑off, and practical regularization strategies in linear models.

-🧠 Theoretical Background
-Regularization is introduced as a method to reduce overfitting by adding a penalty term to the loss function so that the model balances data fit with simplicity.
-The regularized logistic regression objective is expressed as a sum of the data loss and a penalty scaled by a hyperparameter λ, which controls regularization strength.
+What You’ll Learn

+How logistic regression works and how overfitting arises in high‑capacity models.

-L2 (Ridge) Regularization
+The mathematical formulation of L1 (Lasso) and L2 (Ridge) penalties.
-Adds a quadratic penalty proportional to the sum of squared weights.

-Shrinks all coefficients smoothly toward zero but rarely sets them exactly to zero, resulting in dense models.

-Geometrically, constrains the solution within an ℓ
+Geometric interpretation of ℓ
+1
+  vs. ℓ
 2
-  ball, which encourages stable solutions and distributes weight across correlated features.

-L1 (Lasso) Regularization
-Adds a penalty proportional to the sum of absolute weight values.

-Drives many coefficients exactly to zero, performing automatic feature selection and producing sparse, interpretable models.

-Geometrically, constrains the solution within an ℓ
-1
-  ball, which favours axis-aligned solutions and promotes sparsity.
+  constraints in weight space.

-Elastic Net
+When to choose L1, L2, or Elastic Net in real applications.
-The report also discusses Elastic Net as a combination of L1 and L2 penalties that trades off between sparsity and stability.
-This is useful when features are correlated but interpretability through feature selection is still important.

-🧪 Practical Implementation
-The report uses logistic regression as the base model to empirically study the impact of different regularization schemes.
-Typical experiments include:

-Comparing models with no regularization, pure L1, pure L2, and Elastic Net.

-Examining how weight magnitudes and sparsity patterns change as λ increases.

-Visualizing decision boundaries to see how regularization smooths and stabilizes classification regions.

-Key implementation and tuning points:

-Feature scaling: Standardizing features is emphasised as essential so that regularization penalizes coefficients fairly across all dimensions.

-Hyperparameter tuning: Grid search with cross‑validation over a range of λ values (or C=1/λ in scikit‑learn) is recommended to find an appropriate regularization strength.

-Model interpretation: Coefficients are interpreted in terms of sign (direction of effect) and magnitude (strength of effect), with L1 additionally used for feature selection.
+Practical steps for scaling features and tuning regularization strength using cross‑validation.

+🚀 Quick Start

+Installation

+bash
+# Clone the repository
+git clone https://github.com/<your-username>/logistic-regularization-tutorial.git
+cd logistic-regularization-tutorial

+# Install dependencies
+pip install -r requirements.txt

+# Launch Jupyter Notebook
+jupyter notebook notebooks/logistic_l1_l2_elasticnet.ipynb
+Running the Tutorial

+Open logistic_l1_l2_elasticnet.ipynb in Jupyter Notebook.

+Run all cells sequentially (Cell → Run All).

+Plots, coefficient tables, and performance metrics for different penalties and λ values will be generated automatically.

-🗂 Suggested Repository Structure
+📁 Repository Structure
-A clean, university‑ready repository layout might be:

 text
 logistic-regularization-tutorial/
 │
-├── L1-and-L2-Regularization-in-Logistic-Regression.pdf
 ├── notebooks/
-│   └── logistic_l1_l2_elasticnet.ipynb
-├── requirements.txt
-├── README.md
-└── LICENSE

-🚀 How to Run (for markers)
-Set up environment

-bash
-git clone https://github.com/<your-username>/logistic-regularization-tutorial.git
-cd logistic-regularization-tutorial
-pip install -r requirements.txt
-Open the notebook

-Launch Jupyter Notebook or JupyterLab.

-Open notebooks/logistic_l1_l2_elasticnet.ipynb.

-Reproduce experiments

-Run all cells to train logistic regression models with L1, L2, and Elastic Net penalties.

-Inspect decision boundary plots, coefficient paths, and performance metrics across different values of λ.

-🎯 Learning Outcomes (Academic)
-This work demonstrates that the student can:

-Explain and motivate the use of L1 and L2 regularization in logistic regression.

-Relate regularization strength to the bias–variance trade‑off and overfitting behaviour.

-Implement regularized logistic regression models, perform appropriate feature scaling, and tune hyperparameters using cross‑validation.

-Interpret regularized coefficients in terms of feature importance and model robustness, and justify when to prefer L1, L2, or Elastic Net in practice.

-📜 Academic Integrity and Copyright
-This README provides a concise, original summary of the attached report for university submission and does not reproduce copyrighted text.
-The full theoretical derivations, figures, and detailed experimental analysis are contained in “L1 and L2 Regularization in Logistic Regression: A Comprehensive Guide” authored by Sonia Suvarana Dokala
+│   └── logistic_l1_l2_elasticnet.ipynb   # Main Jupyter notebook
+├── L1-and-L2-Regularization-in-Logistic-Regression.pdf   # Written tutorial report
+├── requirements.txt                      # Python dependencies
+├── README.md                             # This file
+├── LICENSE                               # MIT License (example)
+└── .gitignore                            # Standard Python gitignore
+🎯 Key Findings

+The analysis in this tutorial highlights that:

+L2 regularization (Ridge)

+Produces smooth, proportional shrinkage of weights, keeping all features in the model with reduced magnitudes.

+Offers strong stability, especially when features are correlated, and is suitable when all features may carry information.

+L1 regularization (Lasso)

+Drives many coefficients exactly to zero, performing automatic feature selection and yielding sparse, interpretable models.

+Is effective when model simplicity and feature selection are priorities, or when many features are potentially irrelevant.

+Elastic Net

+Combines L1 and L2 to balance sparsity and stability, making it useful when features are correlated but interpretability still matters.

+Hyperparameter Tuning

+Proper scaling and cross‑validated tuning of λ are essential; too little regularization leads to overfitting, while too much causes underfitting and loss of predictive power.

+🎨 Accessibility Features

+This tutorial is designed with clarity and accessibility in mind:

+Consistent headings and logical section structure for easy navigation.

+Clear mathematical notation and step‑by‑step explanations of key formulas.

+Descriptive captions for plots illustrating decision boundaries and weight behaviour.

+Well‑commented code cells in the notebook, separating data preparation, model training, and evaluation.

+📚 References

+Standard machine learning texts and tutorials on logistic regression and regularization (L1, L2, and Elastic Net).

+Scikit‑learn documentation for LogisticRegression and regularization parameters.

+(Full academic references are provided in the accompanying PDF report.)

+👤 Author

+Name: Sonia Suvarana Dokala
+Student ID: 24085938
+Programme: MSc Data Science
+University: University of Hertfordshire

+📜 License

+This project is (for example) licensed under the MIT License – see the LICENSE file in the repository for full details.

+💬 Contact and Assignment Details

+For questions or feedback:

+GitHub Issues: open an issue in the repository.

+Email: your‑university email address (e.g. sd24ady@herts.ac.uk).

+Assignment Details:

+Module: Machine Learning / Neural Networks (or equivalent)

+Weighting: 40% (example)

+Submission Deadline: 11 December 2025

+This README is structured for university submission and provides a clear entry point to the full report “L1 and L2 Regularization in Logistic Regression: A Comprehensive Guide”.